-Occassionally an individual states that they have apprenticed with DOGSmart, or have completed the Apprentice program.
+Occasionally an individual states that they have apprenticed with DOGSmart, or have completed the Apprentice program.
 Please call us to verify their statement.

 Certified Professional Dog Trainer - Knowledge Assessed, CPDT-KA

 Lower Mainland Dog Trainer, Alice Fisher first earned certification through the Certification Council for Professional Dog Trainers (CCPDT), the first national certification for dog trainers in history.
 Alice joined more than 400 Certified Professional Dog Trainers in the United States and Canada.
 Rita Britton received her certification a few years later and in 2009 Nicole LeBlanc and Tracey Harrison earned their CPDT-KA.
-Our most recent CPDT-KA is Cathie Timascheff who earned her certification this year, 2010.

 Up until the creation of the Certification Council for Professional Dog Trainers in 2001, there was no true certification process for dog trainers.
 Many schools teach dog trainers and offer certification for their specific programs.
 These certificates, therefore, reflect the teachings and quality of a specific school.
 Other organizations offer take-home tests for "certification".
 The trainers are not monitored to make sure they are completing the test without any assistance or collaboration, nor is the testing process standardized.